Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 4. As a first time visitor, I want to register an account on the website, so I can buy golf accessories.
 5. As a first time visitor, I want to select a product so that I can get more information on that product.
 6. As a first time visitor, I want to sort items so that I can view products in alphabetical order or price.
+7. As a first time visitor, I want to sort items so that I can view products in order by brand.

 **Site member goals:**